Eurex-Clearing-Messaging-Interfaces/.NET-Code-Examples/README.md

 # Documentation

-More details about Python APIs and code examples can be found in the Volume B of Eurex Clearing Messaging Interfaces documentation on http://www.eurexclearing.com/clearing-en/technology/eurex-release14/system-documentation/system-documentation/861464?frag=861450
+More details about .NET APIs and code examples can be found in the Volume B of Eurex Clearing Messaging Interfaces documentation on http://www.eurexclearing.com/clearing-en/technology/eurex-release14/system-documentation/system-documentation/861464?frag=861450